September 16, 2025 12:41 pm

 Philae Temple Complex

-The Philae Temple Complex was saved from a watery grave by UNESCO’s rescue operation when the Aswan High Dam was being built and was moved block by block from their original location on Philae Island to Agilika Island, 12 kilometers south of Aswan.
-As a result, visitors may still stroll among the columns of this historically revered monument today.
-This is one of Aswan’s most prominent tourist attractions.
+UNESCO’s rescue operation saved the Philae Temple Complex from a watery grave when workers built the Aswan High Dam.
+They moved the temple block by block from its original location on Philae Island to Agilika Island, 12 kilometers south of Aswan.
+As a result, visitors can still stroll among the columns of this historically revered monument today.
+It is one of Aswan’s most prominent tourist attractions.
 Use our visitor’s guide to the Philae Temple Complex to help you navigate the site.

 First Pylon: The Temple Entranceway: